-The following headings are generally presented according to the sections of the updated Secretary-General's guidelines, referred to above.14 A number of the steps described below may take place simultaneously and continuously.
+The following headings are generally presented according to the sections of the updated Secretary-General's guidelines, referred to above.
+15 A number of the steps described below may take place simultaneously and continuously.
 The guidelines make clear that each country will decide on the scope of their review and the format in which they wish to present their findings.
-However, countries may voluntarily use the components which are presented in the guidelines to help them frame the preparations for their VNRs.
+However, countries may voluntarily use the components which are presented in the guidelines to help them frame the preparations for their VNRs and thus increase the comparability of reporting.